AckerlyXu/heima/articles/active-directory/active-directory-reporting-irregular-sign-in-activity.md

-<properties
+---
-	pageTitle="Irregular sign in activity"
+title: Irregular sign in activity
-	description="A report that includes sign ins that have been identified as anomalous by our machine learning algorithms."" services="active-directory"
+description: A report that includes sign ins that have been identified as anomalous by our machine learning algorithms.
-	documentationCenter=""
-	authors="kenhoff"
-	manager="ilanas"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="07/13/2015"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: kenhoff
+manager: ilanas
+editor: ''

+ms.service: active-directory
+ms.date: 07/13/2015
+wacn.date: ''
+---

 # Irregular sign in activity